guhan-tofu/BattleShip/README.md

 3) Follow the on-screen instructions to place your battleships and start the game.

 ## Testing
+all test is present in a tests folder where each file contains the keyword "test".
+Pytest is an external python library and so needs to be installed using pip `pip install pytest`
+You will also need to install these plugins
+``pip install pytest-depends
+pip install pytest-cov``
 To run the tests, use the following command:
 `pytest`